 Health Systems are arguably the most complex organizations devised by mankind, yet have functioned without a central command since their inception.

-Next month in Boston, hospital executives from around the country will learn how Operational Command Centers are improving access and revenue by revolutionizing patient care delivery.
+Next month in Boston, hospital executives from around the country will learn how Operational Command Centers are improving patient access and revenue by revolutionizing patient care delivery.

 Executives from Rush University Medical Center, Chicago, IL and Carilion Clinic, Roanoke, VA, will share their success stories during a day-long exploration of the command center concept, presented by Healthcare Informatics.